Chairman of the County Council

-John was born in the town of Pontefract, West Yorkshire famous for its sweets.
+John was born in the town of Pontefract, West Yorkshire, which is famous for its sweets.
 His father worked down the mines for the whole of his working life.
-John qualified as a teacher in 1970 and got his first teaching post at Bicester School Oxfordshire.
+John qualified as a teacher in 1970 and got his first teaching post at Bicester School in Oxfordshire.
 While working there he met Margaret and they married in 1973.
 In 1975 John moved to a school in Langley Mill, Derbyshire and remained there until 1993 when he moved to be an advisory teacher for Derbyshire County Council.
 In 1994 he became the assistant head at a large comprehensive school in Chesterfield.

-Margaret and John have two grown up children, David who is married to Fiona and Sian, both of whom live and work abroad.
+Margaret and John have two grown up children; David, who is married to Fiona, and Sian, both of whom live and work abroad.

 John became involved in politics when he joined Greasley Parish Council in 2005.
-He was elected onto the County Council in 2013 for the Beauvale division and was re-elected in the recent elections for new division of Greasley with Brinsley.
+He was elected onto the County Council in 2013 for the Beauvale division and was re-elected in the recent elections for the new division of Greasley with Brinsley.
 In 2015 he was elected onto Broxtowe Borough Council to represent Brinsley and he is also a member of Brinsley Parish Council.

 Having worked in education all his life, John is particularly keen to work with and support young people and he is a school governor.

 In their spare time, John and Margaret enjoy travelling (in particular cruises), entertaining friends (as Margaret is an excellent cook) and watching cricket (as they are both members of Nottinghamshire County Cricket Club).